 AbstractIncreasing School Safety Through Juvenile Accountability Programs

-December 2000.
-This bulletin focuses on the promotion of school safety by increasing the accountability of students for their behavior.
+Bulletin: Juvenile Accountability Block Grants Series, December 2000.
+Describes activities in support of OJJDP's commitment to promote school safety by holding students accountable for their behavior.
 16 pages.
 NCJ 179283.

 AbstractJuvenile Accountability Block Grant Programs: 2008-2009 Report to Congress